 Golf injuries: Play it safe with these tips

-Although golf is a low-impact sport, it's associated with a significant number of injuries.
+Although golf is a low-impact sport, it's associated with several injuries.
 Many golfing-related injuries are a result of poor mechanics or overuse.
-The most commonly injured area is the lower back, followed by the elbow, wrist and hand, and shoulder.
+The most commonly injured area is the lower back.
+Other injured areas can include the elbow, wrist and hand, and shoulder.

 Follow these tips to stay in shape on the course.